maeesa-ali/team_23_pixelpals/SRD/README.md

-# SRD drafts will be stored here
+# SRD drafts or support will be stored here
+#